-We provide a General Enquiries contact form through which we collect a name and email address.
-We ask that the General Enquiries form is not used to convey additional personal information.
+We provide a contact forms through which we collect a name and email address.
+We ask that these forms are not used to convey additional personal information.

 We will use the information you provide to respond to your enquiry.
 In order to do this we will pass your request, including your personal data to colleagues within Social Security Scotland or other Scottish Government departments.

 In some cases, we will share data with third parties when needed to fulfil our services, for example we use the services to help manage this website.
 We require third parties to respect the security of your data and to treat it in line with the law.